blessingcharles/WTF/README.md

 # WTF - Where's The Flaw

+Simple automated burp extension to scan for various vulnerabilities in community edition.

 ## Objective
 Develop a burp plugin while solving each labs, which would be able to scan request and give potential issue, similar to the thing available in the paid version.